IslamRustamov/react-native-rich-text-input/README.md

 3. Add native context menu for formatting (iOS)
 4. Add onChange prop (iOS)
 5. Return text without markdown
+6. Add method that returns rich text in RTF

 # TODO

 1. Ability to enable certain format and apply it without selecting a portion of text
 2. Returning active formats for a selection
-3. Returning text with markdown
+3. Returning text with markdown (not sure about this for now)
+4. Add method to set default text

 ## Contributing